 What are value drivers?
 They are specific identifiers that make your product unique and set it apart from your competition.
 These aren’t just differentiators, however.
 They’re qualities that provide value for your audience and solve a key business need.

 Value drivers are traits that are specific to your unique product or service.
 Your brand’s value drivers are essential to gaining a competitive edge and in standing out.
 When you show the difference in your product or service, your brand will appeal more to prospective customers.
-The more value drivers you have identified, the more your brand will stand out over the competition.
+The more value you identify, the more your brand will stand out over the competition.

 Let’s look into how you can identify your value drivers, examples of some key value drivers, and why they’ll help you appeal to your target audience.

 To pinpoint your value, an effective exercise is to “start with why,” as Simon Sinek says.
 His idea behind this is that certain companies achieved great success because they truly understood their “why.”

 Rather than focusing on the “how” or the “what” behind your offerings, take another perspective.
 Consider why you’re offering your product or service.
 What challenges are you helping your target audience meet?
 Look beyond the surface and really dive into the reason behind your brand and why it exists in the first place.

 This is a critical step because the “why” is ultimately the value of your brand.
 Once you have those answers, you will be able to clearly define and articulate your value drivers and use them as a spotlight for your brand.

 Value drivers can be anything that helps your brand become more profitable while serving your customer’s needs.
 This means your value drivers can encompass a variety of different things.

 A few examples of value drivers may include: